 Here you can see our LEDMn400 with the 400nm LED illuminating invisible ink.
 Note: 400nm will illuminate most UV fluorescent inks; depending on the ink or dye, it might not work as well as the 375nm LED or 365 fluorescent tubes.
 The 400nm is less expensive than the 375nm LED unit and much smaller.
 The 400nm is very well suited for automotive leak tracing dyes which are tuned for 400nm lights.
 700mcd output with peak at 400nm.
 This is the same LED that others rate as a 395nm LED, however, though they are looking at the minimum frequency, not the peak.

-Both the LED Mini and LED Sub-Mini lights use 3 volt Lithium BR435 batteries.
+The LED Mini and LED Sub-Mini lights both use 3-volt Lithium BR435 batteries.
 The LED Sub-Mini uses one battery while the LED Mini uses two batteries.
 The BR435 batteries, as you can see from the picture, are rather small.
 We stock the BR435 batteries at great prices.

 Extra BR435 batteries are available for purchase here: